-Coventry is located in the state of Rhode Island in the United States of America and has a population of about 33,000.
-This link was established in 1971.
+Coventry is located in the state of Rhode Island in the United States of America.

 Coventry Rhode island is one of America's oldest towns, incorporated in 1741 and named after Coventry, England, by settlers to America.